2000, Program Authorization, Services and Definitions

 Recertification – The process of rescreening and determining eligibility for the next state fiscal year.

-Referral Agency – An agency that will provide a service for the Title V MCH FFS client that the Title V MCH FFS contractor does not provide, and it is not a reimbursable Title V MCH FFS service.
+Referral Agency – An agency that will provide a service for the Title V MCH FFS client that the Title V MCH FFS grantee does not provide, and it is not a reimbursable Title V MCH FFS service.

 Telehealth Service – A health service, other than a telemedicine medical service, delivered by a health professional licensed, certified or otherwise entitled to practice in this state and acting within the scope of the health professional’s license, certification or entitlement to a patient at a different physical location than the health professional using telecommunications or information technology.